From simplicial Chern-Simons theory to the shadow invariant I: Appendix: Polyhedral cell complexes

-\begin{remark} \rm Finally, let us mention that if $\cC = ((P_a,\Phi_a))_{a}$ is a polyhedral cell decomposition of $\Sigma$ then in the set of polyhedral cell decomposition which are dual to $\cC$ there is a distinguished element.
-We denote this element by $\cC'$ and call it the canonical dual of $\cC$, or simply, ``the'' dual of $\cC$.
+In the set of polyhedral cell decomposition which are dual to $\cC$ there is a distinguished element $\cC'$, which we will call ``the canonical dual of $\cC$'', or simply, ``the'' dual of $\cC$, cf. Fig. \ref{dual_faces} in Sec. \ref{subsec4.0.5} above for an example.

-$\cC'$ is constructed in a two step process where one first ``breaks down'' $\cC$ into smaller pieces, which are given by the so-called ``barycentric subdivision'' of $\cC$, and then, in a second step, reassembles these pieces in a suitable way.
-(In fact, this construction works in arbitrary dimension, and can even be used to define ``the'' dual $\cP'$ of an abstract polyhedral cell complexes $\cP'$, see, e.g. \cite{Ad0}, for the special case where $\cP$ is an (arbitrary) simplicial complex).

-In the present case where $\Sigma$ is 2-dimensional we have the following explicit\footnote{strictly speaking we would also have to describe the maps $\Phi'_{a'}$, $a' \in A'$, explicitly.
-Since this is both technical and straightforward we omit this here} description of the dual $\cC'$ (cf. Convention \ref{conv_identif} above): \begin{itemize} \item $\face_0(\cC') := \{ \bar{F} \mid F \in \face_2(\cC)\}$ where $\bar{F}$ is the ``barycenter'' of $F$
+The canonical dual $\cC'$ is constructed in a two step process where one first ``breaks down'' $\cC$ into smaller pieces, which are given by the so-called ``barycentric subdivision'' of $\cC$, and then, in a second step, reassembles these pieces in a suitable way.
+The explicit\footnote{strictly speaking we would also have to describe the maps $\Phi'_{a'}$, $a' \in A'$, explicitly.
+Since this is both technical and straightforward we omit this here} description of the dual $\cC'$ is as follows: \begin{itemize} \item $\face_0(\cC') := \{ \bar{F} \mid F \in \face_2(\cC)\}$ where $\bar{F}$ is the ``barycenter'' of $F$

 \item $\face_1(\cC') := \{[x_+(e),\bar{e}] \cup [\bar{e},x_-(e)] \mid e \in \face_1(\cC) \}$ where, for each $e \in \face_1(\cC)$, $\bar{e}$ is the ``barycenter'' of $e$ and $x_{+}(e)$ and $x_{-}(e)$ are the barycenters of the two 2-faces $F_{+}(e), F_{-}(e) \in \face_2(\cC)$ which bound $e$.